Skip to content

 You may also want flood insurance, tornado insurance, or other weather coverage, depending on where you live.
 Do your research, compare insurance providers, and choose the one with the right policy for your needs.

 Building a fence is a big job that’s difficult to do alone.
-You’ll need extra hands to raise fences fast and keep your customers happy.
+When you start a fencing company, you’ll need extra hands to raise fences fast and keep your customers happy.

 Here’s how to hire your first employee and build your fencing crew:

-2. Create a job description for your new hire that includes a job overview, responsibilities, qualifications, working hours, compensation, and a description of your fencing business.
+• Create a job description for your new hire that includes job responsibilities, qualifications, working hours, and compensation.

-5. Make an offer to your top candidate, then onboard and train them once they accept.
+• Make an offer to your top candidate.
+Then onboard and train them once they accept.

 The hiring process could take a couple of days or several months, depending on how long it takes to find qualified fencers.
 Don’t rush into hiring just anyone—wait until you find the right person for the job.